Module Assessment| Hitchhikers Platform

 - Update the verticalKey - this should be the same as the verticalKey in your Search Configuration.
 Open up your Search Configuration in a separate tab to verify.

-- Use the Card Template “event-standard” - this will use the Event card built in to the theme
+- Use the Card Name “event-standard” - this will use the event card built in to the theme

 - Update pageTitle to be “Event Search”.